 - FATCA Reporting Threshold: If your offshore financial assets are valued at $200,000 or more, you’ll need to report them using Form 8938, filed along with your federal tax return.

-Late Tax Filings and Compliance for 2024: Solutions and Support
+Late Tax Filings and Catching Up In 2025: Solutions and Support

 The IRS offers the Streamlined Procedures, a penalty-free way to file your returns, especially helpful if your delay wasn’t intentional.
 This program is designed to bring you back into compliance without undue stress.